Bukit Timah Nature Reserve: Etymology

 The name Bukit Timah is borrowed from the tallest hill found in the area of the same name, which is also the tallest geographical location in all of Singapore.
 Bukit means hill in the Malay language, while Timah means tin.
 It is directly translated to English as "Tin Hill".

-The hill served as a granite quarry for many years, but since the mid-1900s, all operations of which has since been abandoned and converted into recreational areas and even filming locations.
+The hill served as a granite quarry for many years, but since the mid-1900s, all quarrying operations have been abandoned and the area converted into recreational and even filming locations.